Muhammad Iqbal bibliography

 This is a selective list of scholarly works related to Islamic philosopher and poet Muhammad Iqbal.

-Number of works
+Statistics

-The literature on Iqbal is extensive: critic Rauf Parekh, basing himself on the works of Prof Dr Haroonur Rasheed Tabassum, talks of at least 300 books while, when it comes to articles, a team from the KULeuven has referenced 2,500 articles, keeping in mind that the bibliography stopped at 1998 and that they only concern items in Latin script (thus not Urdu and other Oriental languages where publications on Iqbal are more numerous.)
+The literature on Iqbal is extensive: critic Rauf Parekh, basing himself on the works of Prof Dr Haroonur Rasheed Tabassum, talks of at least 300 books while, when it comes to articles, a team from the KU Leuven has referenced 2,500 articles, keeping in mind that the bibliography stopped at 1998 and that they only concern items in Latin script (thus not Urdu and other Oriental languages where publications on Iqbal are more numerous.)

-In 2023, Dr Rafiuddin Hashmi compiled a descriptive bibliography of works (books, articles, special issues of magazines, etc) on Iqbal’s life and works in the Urdu language, Kitabiyaat-e-Iqbal, ending up with some 6,000 items listed.
+In 2023, Dr Rafiuddin Hashmi compiled a descriptive bibliography of works (books, articles, special issues of magazines, etc.) on Iqbal’s life and works in the Urdu language, Kitabiyaat-e-Iqbal, listing some 6,000 items.